bryandesser/Quant4D/docs/source/functionality.rst

 Calibration
 ***********
-`Quant4D` can be calibrated in diffraction space by fitting the transmitted beam and reporting a known probe convergence angle in mrad, or by simply reporting a known scale in mrad/pixels, which is then propagated through the rest of the GUI for all detectors and masks generated.

 Automatic transmitted beam fitting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When a 4D-STEM dataset is first imported, `Quant4D` will attempt to find the